Matthew Pratt Guterl: Background

 Guterl graduated from Richard Stockton College in 1993 with a B.A. in Historical Studies, and in 1999 from Rutgers University with a Ph.D. in History.
-He has written extensively about growing up in New Jersey in the 1970s as a member of a large, multiracial, adoptive family.
+At Rutgers, Guterl wrote his dissertation under the supervision of David Levering Lewis.
 Prior to working at Indiana University, Guterl was an Assistant Professor of Comparative American Cultures at Washington State University.

+He has written extensively about growing up in New Jersey in the 1970s as a member of a large, multiracial, adoptive family, most particularly in the memoir, Skinfolk, published in 2023 and named a "Best of 2023" by Kirkus Reviews.
+Chloé Cooper Jones, reviewing it in the New York Times, described Skinfolk as an "ambitious, intellectually searching" memoir, revealing "how racial prejudice flows within and around the family and how this engulfing tide cannot be stemmed by good intentions, nor by fierce and protective familial love."

 Writings

 Describing himself as "an historian of race and nation, and a scholar of African American, American, and World histories," Guterl's work has shifted over time across subfields and specializations: his first book was on the Progressive Era North, while his second book was on the Civil War Era South, and his more recent work is focused on the post-World War II era.
 His work is also transnational in scope and topic, and he often draws on archives outside of the United States.

 Guterl is the author of several books, each taking up the common histories of race and nation and class.
-His first, The Color of Race in America, 1900-1940, was published in 2001, and won a "Best Book" award from the American Political Science Association.
-It was reviewed in the Los Angeles Times and the Economist, among other venues.
+His first, The Color of Race in America, 1900-1940, was published by Harvard University Press in 2001.
 That book is a narrative of the shifting racial classifications in New York City, as witnessed by the African American civil rights leader W.E.B.
 Du Bois, the Irish American nationalist Daniel Cohalan, the Nordic supremacist and armchair racial scientist Madison Grant, and the mixed-race novelist Jean Toomer.

+The Color of Race in America won a "Best Book" award from the American Political Science Association.
+It was reviewed in the Los Angeles Times and the Economist, among other venues.

-His second, American Mediterranean: Southern Slaveholders in the Age of Emancipation, was published in 2008.
-It received honorable mention in the competition for the 2009 Gordon K. and Sybil Lewis Award, given by the Caribbean Studies Association.
+His second, American Mediterranean: Southern Slaveholders in the Age of Emancipation, was published by Harvard University Press in 2008.
 Therein, he traces the rise and fall of Southern slaveholding against a hemispheric backdrop, suggesting that the Old South was tightly connected to the Caribbean, the West Indies, and even South America, and that the Civil War fundamentally changed this relationship.

+American Mediterranean received honorable mention in the competition for the 2009 Gordon K. and Sybil Lewis Award, given by the Caribbean Studies Association.